samieoseh/micro-commerce-app/apps/server/README.md

 ```

 ## Known Limitations
-- Email delivery is only sent to my mail since it was use to obtain the RESEND_API_KEY.
-Paying for a plan mitigates it.
+- Email delivery does not go because you need to obtain the RESEND_API_KEY.
 - Some simple endpoints (e.g., users) are stubbed for demonstration.

 ## License